 I’m sure of it.

-And those are the places where his customer raves about Meepo and how helpful Kieran has been when(if) they encounter problems on their Meepo.
+Also that is where his customer rave about Meepo and how helpful Kieran has been when(if) they encounter problems on their Meepo.

 So today, I’m honored to introduce you both Kieran and the Meepo Board!